 What may be inferred from the PT’s comments on the date that Josephus proposes?
-First, it should be noted that the entire discussion in the PT was conducted by the amoraim and the Talmud as a “narrator.”
-The debate ad loc makes no reference to the presence of any ancient tradition stating explicitly that the Temple was destroyed on the first of Av.
-However, the very existence of this possibility and, particularly, the way the historiographic debate develops in the PT can also teach us a great deal about Josephus’ way of thinking.
-The PT opens by confronting the mishnaic tradition of the city having been breached on Tammuz 17 with the Biblical dating of this event to Tammuz 9.
-The point of departure of the debate in the PT is that the chronological “truth” belongs to the tradition whereas the Biblical dating is flawed by “miscalculation.”
-At the end of the discussion, however, PT acknowledges the existence of two equally valid possible dates for the breaching of the city’s defenses and the destruction of the Temple.
-Accordingly, the PT does not feel beholden to the Biblical chronology and may instead prefer tradition over Scripture.
-Another conclusion is that the PT does not flinch from summoning opaque verses, such as that in Ezekiel, to promote a chronological approach.
+First, it should be noted that the entire discussion in the PT is conducted by the amoraim and the Talmud as the “narrator.”
+The debate ad loc makes no reference to the presence of any ancient tradition explicitly stating that the Temple was destroyed on the first of Av.
+However, the very existence of this possibility and, particularly, the way in which the historiographic debate develops in the PT can teach us a great deal about Josephus’ thought process.
+The PT opens by confronting the mishnaic tradition that the city was breached on Tammuz 17 with the Biblical dating of this event to Tammuz 9.
+The point of departure of the debate in the PT is that the chronological “truth” belongs to the tradition whereas the Biblical dating is flawed due to “miscalculation.”
+At the end of the discussion, however, the PT acknowledges the existence of two equally valid possible dates for the breaching of the city’s defenses and the destruction of the Temple.
+Accordingly, the PT does not feel beholden to the Biblical chronology and may instead set tradition above Scripture.
+Another possible conclusion is that the PT does not flinch from summoning opaque verses, such as the one in Ezekiel, to promote a chronological approach.
 Similar considerations may have prompted Josephus to date the destruction of the First Temple to Av 1.
-The Biblical verses that establish this date, as stated, clash with each other, leaving room for chronological investigation.
-Once the chronological system in 2 Kings and Jeremiah is dispensed with, more obscure chronological proposals such as that in Ezekiel may be permissible, if not necessary.
+As stated, the Biblical verses that establish this date clash with each other, leaving room for chronological investigation.
+Once the chronological system in 2 Kings and Jeremiah is dispensed with, more obscure chronological proposals such as the one in Ezekiel may be permissible, if not necessary.

 d.
-Six Months and Ten Days: By Count or by Calendar?
+Six Months and Ten Days: According to Count or Calendar?